-All Dunnair units are tested and programmed upon receipt in Australia.
+All Dunnair units are programmed and tested upon receipt in Australia.

-Sales of this product type were down from the 2020/21 year.
+Sales of this product type were down approximately 10% from the 2021/22 year.

-Dunnair operations continue to make a positive contribution to Group earnings.
+Dunnair operations continue to make a positive contribution to Group earnings and help in sourcing components and parts from China.